weibeld/OLD-weibeld-notes/_misc/dns.md

 title:  How DNS Works
 author: Daniel Weibel
 date:   18 February 2018
-last_updated: 18 February 2018
+last_updated: 19 February 2018
 ---

 An overview of how the Domain Name System (DNS) works.
 It includes a step-by-step explanation of DNS lookups, and a section on domain registration and DNS configuration.

+# Illustration

+[![DNS Overview](assets/dns.png){:width="100%"}](assets/dns.png){:.image-link}

 # Contents

 - TOC
-{:toc .toc-skip-first}
+{:toc .toc-skip-first-two .toc-skip-last}

-# Illustration

-[![DNS Overview](assets/dns.png){:width="100%"}](assets/dns.png){:.image-link}

 # DNS Lookup